Owls and Winter Birding in the Boreal Forest of Minnesota

 Minnesota birding toursThe delightful Evening Grosbeak is often seen in Sax-Zim Bog.

-The southern portion of the bog is home to a known Sharp-tailed Grouse lekking area and sometimes these sneaky birds will visit a nearby feeder in the winter.
-Using various feeder setups throughout the area will be key as several of our targets enjoy the free buffet including Pine and Evening Grosbeaks, Black-capped Chickadee, Canada Jay, and even a hungry Great Grey (Northern) Shrike, from time to time.
+The southern portion of the bog is home to a known Sharp-tailed Grouse lekking area.
+Using various feeder setups throughout the area will be key as several of our targets enjoy the free buffet including Pine and Evening Grosbeaks, Black-capped Chickadee, Canada Jay and even a hungry Great Grey (Northern) Shrike, from time to time.
 While driving around this vast area, we will keep our eyes peeled for silhouettes in the empty branches as Ruffed Grouse and North American Porcupines feed and rest.
-The open meadows play host to a nice variety of diurnal raptors including Bald Eagle, Rough-legged Buzzard (Hawk) and Northern Hawk-Owl.
+The open meadows play host to a nice variety of diurnal raptors including Bald Eagle, Rough-legged Buzzard and Northern Hawk-Owl.
 As day turns into evening, the anticipation builds for an appearance of the amazing Great Grey Owl silently hunting the roadsides and snowbanks.
 We will spend two full days exploring this amazing area which will certainly yield us some fantastic birding.

 Overnight: Duluth

 Day 6.
-Back to Duluth and departure home.
+Back to Minneapolis and departure home.

-On our final day, we will make the trip south along the Lake Superior shoreline, back to Duluth, to catch our flights home.
-We recommend getting an afternoon or evening flight if possible.
+On our final day, we will make the trip south back to Minneapolis, to catch our flights home.
+We recommend getting an afternoon or evening flight (11am or later), if possible.
 Depending on timing, we may be able to make one or two more birding stops along the way.
-The tour will conclude with a drop off at the Duluth International Airport.
+The tour will conclude with a drop-off at the Minneapolis-Saint Paul International Airport.

 Download Itinerary